jisan146/NAZRIF-Framework/README.md

 # NAZRIF Framework
  My own framework for developed web based application using ReactJS, Node JS, MysqlDB, Oracle DB.

+  ## For More Details
+ open ReadME Folder and read the contents.

  ## Please feel free to contact me if any assistance is needed in the future

 - Email: jisan146@gmail.com